alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/11-goroutines.md

 # **11 Goroutines Part-1**

+This section covers the theoretical concepts of ```goroutines``` in Go and concurrency in general.
+The next section will focus on hands-on practice.

+---
-Main topics:
+Main topics:s

 - Goroutines
-- Threads vs goroutines
+- Threads vs goroutines vs asyncio

 ---
 ## 1. What is a Goroutine?